QuienJames/CodingPortfolio/README.md

 Greetings!
 ===============

-This is my (James Quien) coding portfolio.
+This is my (James Quien's) coding portfolio.
 Herein are programs and applications created during my programming studies, inside and outside the classroom.

 Featured: